 For example, we may be interested in predicting who will or will not be a repeat purchaser or renew their subscription.

-Another, similar type of tree building algorithm is the CHAID node method, which uses Chi Square statistics to identify ultimate splits, which allows for the splits to expand beyond two branches.
-Perhaps a topic to dive deeper into later!
+Another, similar type of tree building algorithm is the CHAID node method, which uses Chi Square statistics to identify ultimate splits, allowing for the splits to expand beyond two branches- perhaps a topic we can dive deeper into later!

 The use cases for using a decision tree based algorithm in the world of consumer insights are numerous and probably used more than you may have thought.